A Guide to Cast Iron, Carbon Steel & Spun Iron Pans

 Carbon Steel Pans

 Carbon steel is made differently from cast iron.
 Instead of the material being poured into pre-shaped moulds, it is built in two separate parts: pan and handle.
-To make the pan’s base, sheets of metal are pounded into shape, and handles are attached to the base with rivets.
+To make the pan’s base, sheets of metal are pounded or spun into shape, and handles are attached to the base with rivets.
 This is similar to how traditional frying pans are made.

 Based in Shropshire, Netherton Foundry pans are 'spun' into shape on a lathe.
 They have a wide range of cookware, bakeware and accessories.